-Dominic’s chauffer, a young guy in his thirties met up with her in the car park and opened the backdoor for her but she chose the front passenger seat instead.
+Dominic’s chauffer, a young guy in his thirties met up with her in the car park and opened the backdoor for her.
+She chose the front passenger seat instead.
 The chauffer shook his head in a smile and went behind the wheels.

 “Prince, where are we going?” she asked.